Yoad-Duani/social_network_fastAPI/README.md

 ## CI CD
-The project has a very simple CI/CD based on GitHub Actions.
+The project has a simple CI/CD based on GitHub Actions.
 <br/>
 For each push or pull request, a build is performed for a test environment with all the dependencies,
 <br/>